espressif/esp-idf/docs/en/hw-reference/esp32c3/user-guide-devkitm-1.rst

 ===  ====  ==========  ====================================

 ..
 [1] P: Power supply; I: Input; O: Output; T: High impedance.
 ..
 [2] GPIO2, GPIO8, and GPIO9 are strapping pins of the ESP32-C3FN4 chip.
-During the chip's system reset, the latches of the strapping pins sample the voltage level as strapping bits, and hold these bits until the chip is powered down or shut down.
-For description and application of strapping pins, please refer to Section Strapping Pins in `ESP32-C3 Datasheet`_.
+These pins are used to control several chip functions depending on binary voltage values applied to the pins during chip power-up or system reset.
+For description and application of the strapping pins, please refer to Section Strapping Pins in `ESP32-C3 Datasheet`_.

 Pin Layout
 ^^^^^^^^^^^